vdbergh/spsa_simul/README.md

 --est_elos <list>
 --true_elos <list?
 ```
+The defaults is  `2` for both loss functions.

 If `elo_k` is an entry in such a list then this means an Elo loss of `elo_k`
 if the parameter is at a distance `(maximum_k-minimum_k)/2` from `optimum_k`.